 Figure A1.
 E-W gravitational modelling of the CVC domain (stratified lithology) for all configurations investigated.
-The magnitude and pattern of the principal stress account for a) single magma chamber model (number of nodes: 4426); b) dual magma chamber model (number of nodes: 4161); c) dual magma chamber with conduits model (number of nodes: 3737).
-The dimension of the deep magma chamber: 2a = 14 km and 2b = 3.6 km at 15 km of depth; shallow magma chamber: 2a = 3.5 km and 2b = 2 km at 6 km. ΔP_e and ΔP_o are equal to 20 MPa for the deep chamber, and 5 MPa for the shallower.
+The magnitude and pattern of the principal stress account for the (i-ii) single magma chamber model (number of nodes: 4426), (iii-iv) dual magma chamber model (number of nodes: 3737).
+The dimensions of the deep magma chamber are 2a = 14 and 2b = 3.6 km at 15 km of depth; shallow magma chamber: 2a = 3.5 and 2b = 2 km at 6 km. $\Delta P_e$ and $\Delta P_o$ are equal to 20 MPa for the deep chamber and 5 MPa for the shallower.
 Black dotted lines highlight the passage from different stress values.
-Note that the scale of stress values are different for each panel in order to maximise the simulation details.
+Note that the scales of stress values are different for each panel in order to maximize the simulation details.